shopware/shopware/src/Docs/Resources/current/4-how-to/560-js-storefront-plugin.md

-[titleEn]: <>(Write your own storefront javascript plugin)
+[titleEn]: <>(Write your own storefront JavaScript plugin)
-[metaDescriptionEn]: <>(This HowTo will give an example of writing an own javascript plugin for the storefront.)
+[metaDescriptionEn]: <>(This HowTo will give an example of writing an own JavaScript plugin for the storefront.)

 ## Overview

-If you want to add interactivity to your storefront you probably have to write your own javascript plugin.
+If you want to add interactivity to your storefront you probably have to write your own JavaScript plugin.
-This HowTo will guide you through the process of writing and registering your own js plugins.
+This HowTo will guide you through the process of writing and registering your own JavaScript plugins.
-We will write an plugin that simply checks if the user has scrolled to the bottom of the page and then creates an alert.
+You will write a plugin that simply checks if the user has scrolled to the bottom of the page and then creates an alert.
-For basic information on how to load own javascript or styles from plugins take a look at this [HowTo](./330-storefront-assets.md).
+For basic information on how to load own JavaScript or styles from plugins, take a look at this [HowTo](./330-storefront-assets.md).

-## Writing a js plugin
+## Writing a JavaScript plugin

-Storefront js plugins are vanilla javascript ES6 classes that extend from our Plugin base class.
+Storefront JavaScript plugins are vanilla JavaScript ES6 classes that extend from our Plugin base class.
-For more background information on javascript classes take a look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+For more background information on JavaScript classes, take a look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
 To get started create a `Resources/storefront/example-plugin` folder and put an `example-plugin.plugin.js` file in there.
-In that file create and export a ExamplePlugin class that extends the base Plugin class:
+Inside that file create and export a ExamplePlugin class that extends the base Plugin class:

 ```js
 import Plugin from 'src/script/plugin-system/plugin.class';